 Caminha played a historical role in the defence of northern Portugal against Spain.
 The town is fortified with many of the historical walls and building still remaining today.
 Thankfully, Caminha is now on good terms with Spain and the town is a popular destination for Spanish people on weekend breaks.

 So, let´s take a look at the things to see and do in 24 hours in Caminha.

 Town Square & Praca do Conselheiro Silva Torres

 The town´s main square is set around the Praca do Conselheiro Silva Torres, a 16th-century fountain that gives the plaza a medieval feel.
 The town square itself is a delightful mix of cafes, restaurants, and bars to enjoy a meal or drink and watch the world go by.

 Other buildings of note in the square are the Palace of Pitas 15th-century Gothic building whose façade, covered in coats-of-arms, boasts accoladed windows.
 In the north of the square, stands the Clock tower (Torre do Relogio), a 14th-century relic of the fortifications of the town.

-Caminha is well known as a dynamic craft centre, specialising in leather products.
-There are many small souvenir shops located in the square and around the town to pick up a special gift to take home with you.
+Caminha is well known as a dynamic craft centre specialising in leather products.
+There are many small souvenir shops located in the square and around the town to pick up a special gift to take home.

 Igreja Matriz de Caminha & Igreja de Misericordia (Mercy Church)

-The Igreja Matriz is Caminha´s main church retaining the status of a national monument.
-Built in the 14th-century as part of the town´s fortifications, it is a beautiful church that was built with the riches of the Age of Discover which meant that the small town of Caminha deserved the grandest church money could buy.
+The Igreja Matriz is Caminha´s main church and retains the status of a national monument.
+The 14th-century building is part of the town´s fortifications and was built with the riches of the Age of Discovery, which meant that the small town of Caminha deserved the grandest church money could buy.